Bharath8071/Colour_Detector_Prj/README.md

 5. **Real-Time Output**
    - The processed video is displayed live with the detected colored objects.
-   - You can change the target color anytime by updating the `set_colour` module.
+   - You can change the target color anytime by updating the `getcolour` module.

 ## Installation